13 Startup Metrics to Keep a Pulse on Your Business

 If you can increase the rate at which visitors become leads and leads become customers, you can make the most of your traffic, paid or organic, and thus reduce your CAC significantly.

-A lead is a person who has shown interest in your product—this could be defined as joining your email list, booking a free demo, or filled out a contact form on your website.
+A lead is a person who has shown interest in your product—this could be defined as joining your email list, booking a free demo, or filling out a contact form on your website.

 The number of leads your startup generates on a monthly basis, along with your conversion rate, will determine its ability to grow over time.